Petercov/py-source-sdk-2013/README.md

 ## PySource
 A Source SDK 2013 fork with automatically generated bindings for Python 3.
+The aim of these bindings is to have a (semi) safe Python environment of Source Engine.
+For a better idea of what these bindings offer, check out the [examples](mp/game/pysource/python/examples) directory.

+These automatic bindings were originally made for [Half-Life 2: Wars](https://github.com/Sandern/hl2wars_asw_dev) mod, which uses Python 2.
+Also see the [Python folder](http://svn.hl2wars.com/hl2wars_asw_dev/trunk/python/) of this for more examples of what ispossible (most game code of the mod is written in Python!).

+This Source SDK 2013 version is a cleaned up port of these auto generated bindings to Python 3.
+Due this, some things might still be missing or are incomplete and will be added in time.

+Please let me know if you have any issues.
+Pull requests are welcome too!

 ## Quickstart
 Currently Windows only: